fperez/governance/conduct/code_of_conduct.md

 You can file a report by emailing [*conduct@jupyter.org*](mailto:conduct@jupyter.org) or by filing out [this form](https://goo.gl/forms/sJzOIie3zde9M71T2).
-For more details or information on reporting in-person at an event, please see our Reporting Guidelines.
+For more details or information on reporting in-person at an event, please see our [*Reporting Guide - Jupyter Events*](reporting_events.md).

 The online form gives you the option to keep your report anonymous or request that we follow up with you directly.
 While we cannot follow up on an anonymous